nyreehinton/content-ops-starter/content/pages/blog/etf.md

 | CGSM   | Capital Group Short Duration Municipal Income ETF               |
 ```

- ETF Primary & Secondary Markets
+## ETF Processing: Primary and Secondary Markets

-Primary Market – Creation and Redemption
+### Primary Market
-The **Primary Market** is where new ETF shares are created or redeemed.
-This process involves direct interactions between the **ETF issuer**, **Authorized Participants (APs)**, and the underlying securities of the fund:1.  **Authorized Participants (APs)**:
-APs are institutional entities, such as banks or market makers, authorized to interact directly with the ETF issuer.
-They act as intermediaries enabling the creation and redemption of ETF shares.

-2.  **Creation Process**:
+- **Creation Process**:

-    *   When demand for an ETF increases, APs acquire a "creation basket" of securities (or cash) that mirrors the ETF's holdings.

-    *   They deliver this basket to the ETF issuer in exchange for new ETF shares, which are then sold to the market.
+  - **Authorized Participants (APs)**, often large financial institutions, work directly with the ETF issuer to create new ETF shares.
+  - APs deliver a "creation basket," which consists of the securities underlying the ETF (or equivalent cash).
+In return, they receive an equivalent number of ETF shares at the net asset value (NAV).

-3.  **Redemption Process**:
+- **Redemption Process**:

-    *   Conversely, if demand for ETF shares decreases, APs return ETF shares to the issuer in exchange for an equivalent basket of underlying securities (or cash).## **Secondary Market – Trading Among Investors**The **Secondary Market** is where ETF shares are actively bought and sold by retail and institutional investors on stock exchanges, similar to individual stocks.
-Transactions in the Secondary Market do not affect the ETF's underlying assets.1.  **Market Makers**:
-        Market makers help ensure liquidity in the Secondary Market.
-They maintain bid-ask spreads by buying and selling ETF shares to meet supply and demand imbalances.

-4.  **Institutional and Retail Clients**:

-    *   **Institutional Clients**: Large-scale investors, such as pension funds, hedge funds, or asset managers, trade ETFs for portfolio diversification or hedging purposes.

-    *   **Retail Clients**: Individual investors buy ETFs for accessibility to diversified asset classes.**Benefits of the Secondary Market**:\*   Intraday Trading: Investors can trade ETFs throughout the day at market-determined prices.

-*   Liquidity: High trading volume ensures that buyers and sellers can easily execute trades.
+  - APs redeem ETF shares by returning them to the issuer.
+In exchange, they receive the underlying securities or cash at the NAV.
+  - This mechanism ensures the ETF’s supply matches market demand.

+### Secondary Market
+- **Investors Trading ETF Shares**:
+  - Retail and institutional investors buy and sell ETF shares in the secondary market through exchanges via brokers, similar to trading individual stocks.
+  - Prices on the secondary market are determined by supply and demand, fluctuating throughout the trading day.

+### Arbitrage Mechanism
+- **Role of APs and Market Makers**:
+  - APs and market makers use arbitrage to ensure the ETF's market price aligns with the NAV.
+  - If the ETF trades above its NAV, APs create shares to increase supply, lowering the price.
+If it trades below, they redeem shares to decrease supply, raising the price.

+This dual-market structure ensures liquidity, efficient pricing, and a seamless investment vehicle for a wide range of participants.

 ![](/images/Primary%20Market.webp)